waldolemmer/atto.py/README.rst

     A Python API wrapper for the `Atto`_ node API.

+Atto.py provides a Pythonic interface for communicating with Atto nodes, allowing developers to interact with the account-chain ledgers without dealing with low-level API details.

 An instance of `AttoClient()` represents a connection to an Atto node.
 Communication with the node happens through `AttoClient()`'s members.